giampa-code/housing_price_kaggle/README.md

 # Steps

-## 1. Feature Engineering / Data manipulaton
+## 1 Feature Engineering / Data manipulaton

 The data was downloaded from the kaggle competition.
 It consist of 79 features of houses to predict the sale price.
 Reviewing, NaN treatment, categorical encoding, outlier treatment and normalization were made in this part.

-### NaN Treatment
+### 1.1 NaN Treatment

+The data set cames with a NaN ratio of 6.3%.
-For the NaN treatment most of the features were full of NaN values that corresponded to NA 'Not Apply' insted.
+Most of the features were full of NaN values that corresponded to NA 'Not Apply' or another type of categorical value instead.
+For example, in the feature "Pool Quality" a house with no pool will be calified with NA = No Pool.
+This 'NA' was treated as a NaN in the dataset, so we need to return it back to its original value 'NA'.
 This NaNs were transformed back into the 'NA' values for later categorical encodig.

 For GarageYrBlt and LotFrontage it was seen that the NaN values came from properties without a garage or without frontage respectively.
 So in this cases the NaN were filled with 0.

+The final NaN ratio was 0.014%

 The rest of the NaNs of the train set were dropped.
 The rest of the NaNs for the test set were filled with the mode.

-### Categorical encoding
+### 1.2 Categorical encoding

 Because there are son many features with categorical data, using dummy for all variables will leave the df with hundreds columns more.
 Also, many of the categorical features have some ordinal properties, so we want to keep that information.
 Variables will be processed to asign numerical values going from 0 (worst) to n (best) (n=number of labels)